LeonKohli/snapsource/README.md

 - 🔧 Option to include or exclude project tree structure in the output.
 - 🗜️ Simple code compression option for more compact output.
 - 🧹 Option to remove comments from code.
+- 🔢 Token counting and cost estimation for various LLM models.

 ## 🔧 How to Use